wikimedia/wikibase-termbox/README.md

 ## Configuring
 * set the server-specific environment variables: `cp .env.example .env` and modify `.env` accordingly
+  * `SSR_PORT` is the port at which you can reach the node server performing server-side vue rendering
+  * `MEDIAWIKI_NETWORK_TO_JOIN` is the (local docker) network the SSR service should be attached to in order to make it available to wikibase.
+If you set this, the SSR service will be available inside of this network at http://node-ssr:<SSR_PORT from your .env file>
+  * `CSR_PORT` is the port at which you can reach the development server
+  * `NODE_ENV` is the environment to set for node.js

 ## Building
 * `docker-compose run --rm node npm run build` builds the frontend code